 Raspberry Mocha is unexpectedly a great blend.
 And you can make it at home!

 How To Make It At Home:

-- Start by mixing 1/4 cup raspberry syrup with 2 tbsp cocoa powder.
+- Mix 1/4 cup raspberry syrup with 2 tbsp of cocoa powder.

-- Next, add 2 cups of brewed coffee and a cup of frothed warm milk.
+- Brew 2 cups of coffee and add a cup of frothed warm milk to it.

 - Finish the drink with whipped cream, chocolate shavings, and whole raspberries.